Fabrice Herrault Ballet Summer Intensive

 - Meghan Hinkis (American Ballet Theatre, 2008 intensive participant)

-Please Note: Hotel accommodations are not included in the workshop fee.
-Upon registration, discounts for select NYC hotels are available to students.
-Email email@example.com for more information.
+Please Note: Hotel accommodations are not included in the workshop fee but hotel discounts are available.

 About Fabrice Herrault